jacobhrussell/aws-spring-boot-native-dsql/README.md

 # AWS Spring Boot Native DSQL

+## Running Locally

+Start the local postgres container: `docker-compose up -d`.

+Run/debug as normal with your IDE.

 ## Deploying

 To run these steps in one command you can use the `deploy.sh` script: